The 39th homecoming day of Awami League president and Prime Minister Sheikh Hasina is being observed today (Friday) in a befitting manner.

-The capital was turned into a city of procession as the countrymen welcomed Sheikh Hasina, braving storms and heavy rainfall.
+Dhaka turned into a city of procession as the countrymen welcomed Sheikh Hasina on her return, braving storms and heavy rainfall.

 Tens of thousands of people chanting slogan —Joy Bangla, Joy Bangabandhu — thronged the capital to have a glimpse of Sheikh Hasina.